 Migraines are a neurological condition that affects over a billion people worldwide, making it the 3rd most prevalent illness across the globe.
-If you suffer from migraine attacks, you know all too well the signs that signal that an episode is on its way.
-More than just a bad headache, a migraine can be a disabling combination of severe head pain, vertigo, nausea, extreme light sensitivity and more.
+If you suffer from its attacks, you know the signs that signal an episode is on its way.
+More than just a bad headache, they can also cause severe head pain, vertigo, nausea, extreme light sensitivity and more.

 Migraines are complicated for many reasons.
-You might be surprised to learn that there are different migraine types that come along with their own subset of symptoms.
-Knowing which type of migraine you experience can help to point you in the right direction of receiving the proper care.
-Some of the migraine types below are official migraine types as classified by the International Headache Society and others simply describe in common language when the migraine occurs or what triggers it.
+You might be surprised to learn that there are different types that come along with their own subset of symptoms.
+Knowing which type you experience can help to point you in the right direction of receiving the proper care.
+Some of the types below are official types classified by the International Headache Society.
+The other are simply describe in common language when the migraine occurs or what triggers it.

-- Migraine without aura (common migraine) – Migraines that occur without the aura phase are the most common type of migraine.
-An attack can last from 4-72 hours and is characterized by pulsating or throbbing headache pain usually on one side of the head that can range from moderate to severe.
+Migraines that occur without the aura phase are the most common type.
+An attack can last from 4-72 hours and causes pulsating or throbbing headache pain usually on one side of the head.
+The pain can range from moderate to severe.
 Other symptoms include nausea or vomiting, increased sensitivity to light, smells, and sound, fatigue, mood changes, blurry vision, and cognitive changes.
-This migraine type can occur infrequently (a few times a year) or chronically (a few times a week).
+This type can occur infrequently (a few times a year) or chronically (a few times a week).

-- Migraine without headache – when most people hear the word migraine, the first thing that comes to mind is the headache.
-However, it is possible to experience a migraine episode without the headache at all.
-Aura symptoms, nausea, vomiting, dizziness, and other unexplained pain can all be a part of a migraine that happens without the development of the headache phase.
+It is possible to experience a migraine episode without the headache at all.
+Aura symptoms, nausea, vomiting, dizziness, and other pain can all be a part of an episode that happens without the development of the headache phase.

-- Basilar migraine (migraine with brainstem aura) – this migraine type most frequently affects children and adolescents, usually teenage girls in conjunction with their menstrual cycle.
+This type most frequently affects children and adolescents, usually teenage girls in conjunction with their menstrual cycle.
 Symptoms include vertigo, vision changes or temporary loss of vision, tinnitus, slurred speech, and loss of coordination.
-Throbbing headache pain can be sudden and severe and, unlike other migraine types, is usually experienced on both sides at the back of the head and neck.
+Throbbing headache pain can be sudden and severe and, unlike other types, it affects both sides at the back of the head and neck.

-- Stress migraine – although not an officially recognized migraine type, stress is often the number one trigger of migraines.
+Although not an officially recognized type, stress is often the number one trigger of episodes.
 Stress can influence migraines in many ways.
-A major stressful event such as divorce or death of a loved one can be the cause of someone’s first migraine episode.
-Stress can also make a migraine worse, last longer, or occur more frequently.
-Migraines are also known to occur in the window of time following the end of a stressful event – these are sometimes referred to as ”weekend migraines”.
+A major stressful event such as divorce or death of a loved one can be the cause of someone’s first episode.
+Stress can also make an attack worse, last longer, or occur more frequently.
+Migraines that occur in the window of time following the end of a stressful event are ”weekend migraines”.

-- Hormonal migraine – fluctuating hormones during a female’s menstrual cycle can be a big migraine trigger for some.
+Fluctuating hormones during a female’s menstrual cycle can be a big trigger for some.
 For women who suffer from hormonal migraines, they are most likely to hit either right before your period begins or right after it ends.
-At the start of your period, estrogen and progesterone levels drop, which can trigger a migraine episode around the same time each month.
+At the start of your period, estrogen and progesterone levels drop, which can trigger an episode around the same time each month.

-- Weather-related migraine – drops in barometric pressure, lightning, dry conditions, bright sunlight, storms, and high humidity are all weather events that can trigger migraines for some people.
+Drops in barometric pressure, lightning, dry conditions, bright sunlight, storms, and high humidity are all weather events that can trigger attacks for some people.

 Medications, whether taken on a regular basis as a preventative measure or when you feel an attack coming on, are typically the go-to treatment option for migraines.
-Because of the risk of potential side-effects of long-term use or the risk of developing rebound (medication overuse) headaches, many migraine sufferers are seeking out natural means to address their condition and have found their answer in upper cervical chiropractic care.
+Many migraineurs are seeking out natural means to address their condition.
+As a result, they found and benefited from upper cervical chiropractic care.